-RenaissanceRe Finance, a 100% owned subsidiary of RenaissanceRe, is the issuer of certain 3.700% Senior Notes due 2025 and 3.450% Senior Notes due 2027, each of which are fully and unconditionally guaranteed by RenaissanceRe.
-The guarantees are senior unsecured obligations of RenaissanceRe and rank equally in right of payment with all other existing and future unsecured and unsubordinated indebtedness of RenaissanceRe, which may be outstanding from time to time.
-Each series of notes contain various covenants, including limitations on mergers and consolidations, and restrictions as to the disposition of, and the placing of liens on, stock of designated subsidiaries.
-For additional information related to the terms of our outstanding debt securities, see "Note 9.
+RenaissanceRe Finance, a 100% owned subsidiary of RenaissanceRe, issued certain 3.700% Senior Notes due 2025 and 3.450% Senior Notes due 2027.
+On April 1, 2025, RenaissanceRe Finance repaid in full at maturity the aggregate principal amount of \$300.0 million, plus applicable accrued interest, of its 3.700% Senior Notes due 2025.
+Each series of notes is or was fully and unconditionally guaranteed by RenaissanceRe.
+The guarantees are or were senior unsecured obligations of RenaissanceRe ranking equally in right of payment with all other existing and future unsecured and unsubordinated indebtedness of RenaissanceRe, which may be outstanding from time to time.
+Each series of notes has or had various covenants, including limitations on mergers and consolidations, and restrictions as to the disposition of, and the placing of liens on, stock of designated subsidiaries.
+For additional information related to the terms of our debt securities, see "Note 9.
 Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" in our Form 10-K for the year ended December 31, 2024 and "Note 7.
 Debt and Credit Facilities" included herein.
-On April 1, 2025, RenaissanceRe Finance repaid in full at maturity the aggregate principal amount of \$300.0 million, plus applicable accrued interest, of its 3.700% Senior Notes due 2025.